angelalonso/privd/README.md

 # TODO List (in Prio order):

-- Document all functions properly
+- Logfile stored in remote, to help troubleshoot uncatched errors
+- GUI interaction for conflicts
 - Automate config, have the script run with as little config as possible.
 - Create a tiny 'interactive' function to help configure a second machine.
 Maybe with an export and import parameter
-- GUI interaction for conflicts

 ## License